Prostitution: Medical situation

 Some think that the first two measures are counter-productive.
 Banning prostitution tends to drive it underground, making safe sex promotion, treatment, and monitoring more difficult.
 Registering prostitutes makes the state complicit in prostitution and does not address the health risks of unregistered prostitutes.
 Both of the last two measures can be viewed as harm reduction policies.

-In countries and areas where safer sex precautions are either unavailable or not practiced for cultural reasons, prostitution is an active disease vector for all STDs, including HIV/AIDS, but the encouragement of safer sex practices, combined with regular testing for sexually transmitted diseases, has been very successful when applied consistently.
+In countries and areas where safer sex precautions are either unavailable or not practiced for cultural reasons, prostitution is an active disease vector for all STIs, including HIV/AIDS, but the encouragement of safer sex practices, combined with regular testing for sexually transmitted infections, has been very successful when applied consistently.
 As an example, Thailand's condom program has been largely responsible for the country's progress against the HIV epidemic.
 It has been estimated that successful implementation of safe sex practices in India "would drive the [HIV] epidemic to extinction" while similar measures could achieve a 50% reduction in Botswana.
 In 2009, UN Secretary-General Ban Ki-moon urged all countries to remove bans on prostitution and homosexual sex, because "such laws constitute major barriers to reaching key populations with HIV services".
 In 2012, the Global Commission on HIV and the Law, which was convened by Ban Ki-moon, and which is an independent body, was established at the request of the UNAIDS, and supported by a Secretariat based at the UNDP, reached the same conclusions, also recommending decriminalization of brothels and procuring.
 Nevertheless, the report states that: "The content, analysis, opinions and policy recommendations contained in this publication do not necessarily reflect the views of the United Nations Development Programme."

 The COVID-19 pandemic has had an impact on sex work.
 During the COVID-19 pandemic, contact professions (which includes prostitution, amongst others) had been banned (temporarily) in some countries.
 This has resulted in a local reduction of prostitution.

+Psychological issues

+De Marneffe (2009) argued that there are psychological issues that prostitutes face from certain experiences and through the duration or repetition.
+Some go through experiences that may result "in lasting feelings of worthlessness, shame, and self-hatred".
+De Marneffe further argued that this may affect the prostitute's ability to perform sexual acts for the purpose of building a trusting intimate relationship, which may be important for their partner.
+The lack of a healthy relationship can lead to higher divorce rates and can influence unhealthy relationship to their children, influencing their future relationships.